Topological protection breakdown: a route to frustrated ferroelectricity: Results

-At this point, a question naturally arises: Can we describe the relaxor's complexity in terms of the metastable phase?
-As the ratio $J/D$ is dependent on the internal composition of the particular sample, we need to examine the system's behavior in the presence of external stimuli that can be experimentally manipulated.
-Can we still observe metastable effects when we break the symmetry of a vortex structure?
-What is the nature of the metastable phase when subjected to external stimuli?

-From a theoretical point of view, a new term in Eq. \eqref{Hamiltonian}, $\mathcal{H}_e=-\sum_i\mathbf{h}\cdot\mathbf{p}_i$, represents the external electric field.
-The temperature versus electric field phase diagram is shown in Fig.\ref{PhaseD}(e), still presenting a rich phenomenology.
+Response to a bias electric field is analyzed theoretically by adding the term $\mathcal{H}_e=-\sum_i\mathbf{E}\cdot\mathbf{p}_i$ in Eq. \eqref{Hamiltonian}.
+As reported in Fig.~\ref{PhaseD}(e), the temperature versus electric field phase diagram presents a rich phenomenology.
 At low temperatures, the vortex phase is separated from the ferroelectric phase by a first-order phase transition, while the critical temperature $T_p$ gives rise to the paraelectric phase (dashed lines).
-Far below this temperature, a different metastable phase emerges in contrast to the previous case.
-As in the previous case, the order parameters ($P$ and $v$) characterize the phase transitions as a function of the external field, as shown in Figs.\ref{PhaseD}(f) and (g).
+Far below this temperature, a different metastable or frustrated phase emerges in contrast to the previous case.
+As before, the order parameters ($P$ and $v$) characterize the phase transitions as a function of the external field, as shown in Figs.~\ref{PhaseD}(f) and (g).

-The effects of an external constant bias electric field on a ferroelectric SC is experimentally analyzed in a KTN:Li perovskite (see Methods).
-Cluster patterning is observed using laser light cross-polarizer transmission microscopy \cite{PercolationSC} (see also Methods and SM).
-Specifically, light propagating in the SC structure becomes depolarized and hence is able to pass through the crossed polarizers \cite{Ferraro2017}.
-Regions where no transmission is observed identify where the SC is either nor formed or has a defect, such as in proximity of a domain wall.